fpdf-easytable/simple_unit_test/README.md

 ```

 3. define all the callable functions (autoload, dummies, spies, custom_return).
 These functions
-can be define in a a file and use the public method Test::set_source to include it in the test.
+can be defined in a a file and use the public method Test::set_source to include it in the test.
 ```
     //source_file.php
     <?php